 Recent developments in the Omotesando shopping district could be characterized as a spectacular series of buildings, each of them a box with a magnificent façade and often modest interior.
 Most of these buildings are flagship stores for major fashion brands.
-They seem to concentrate on the development of the skin, the façade, and are designed as giant advertisements.
+They seem to concentrate on the development of the skin, the façade and are designed as giant advertisements.
 They are the architectural equivalent of supermodels.
-But like supermodels they can also be intimidating because of their beauty.
+But like supermodels, they can also be intimidating because of their beauty.

 How can a new building here compete with these developments?
 How can it make a critical comment on them?
-And can such a building be more than merely decoration?Why not pick up a where an earlier strand of development left off: the Spiral Building by Maki in 1985 followed bythe YM Square building around the corner form Omotesando, in Harajuku in 2001.
+And can such a building be more than mere decoration?Why not pick up a where an earlier strand of development left off: the Spiral Building by Maki in 1985 followed by YM Square building around the corner from Omotesando, in Harajuku in 2001.
 These buildings focus on the vertical movement of the visitors and are more public, less exclusive or intimidating than fashionable name-brand buildings.
 But the real qualities of these buildings are not directly visible from the street and they lack the iconic exterior qualities of more recent Omotesando stores.
 Can we combine an open character with an iconic exterior and get the best of both typologies?

 The new building needed to provide real estate flexibility, serving one or several occupants or companies.
-It should therefore communicate on both scale levels, on the level of the building as a whole and on the level of the independent shops inside the building.The program consists of 7 floors each with a surface of 60 percent of the total plot.
+It should, therefore, communicate on both scale levels, on the level of the building as a whole and on the level of the independent shops inside the building.The program consists of 7 floors each with a surface of 60 percent of the total plot.
 By twisting these floors gradually around a central core, a series of terraces emerge connected by stairs and elevators that are placed outside the volumes.
 They create a twin pair of two vertical stepped terraced streets, on each side of the core.
 One is for ascending and the other for descending.
 The route will spiral upwards from Omotesando Street and then descend towards Cat Street, activating both streets.

-Design Team: Winy Maas, Jacob van Rijs, Nathalie de Vries
+Design: MVRDV - Winy Maas, Jacob van Rijs and Nathalie de Vries

-Co-architect: Takenaka, Tokyo, Japan
+Co-architects: Takenaka, Tokyo, Japan

 Structure: Takenaka, Tokyo, Japan